SEALTECH INDUSTRIES

 Preventing Joint Edge Spalling

 Unfilled saw-cut joints leave sharp slab edges exposed to impact damage.
-Professional filling reinforces these edges, preventing progressive chipping and structural degradation.
+Filling control joints in concrete slabs reinforces these edges, preventing progressive chipping and structural degradation.

 Supporting Long-Term Slab Performance

-While control joints are not waterproofing systems, professional filling helps reduce moisture and contaminant ingress into the slab, supporting long-term durability — particularly in humid and coastal environments such as Brisbane, Gold Coast and Moreton Bay.
+While filling concrete control joints are not waterproofing systems, professional joint filling helps reduce moisture and contaminant ingress into the slab, supporting long-term durability — particularly in humid and coastal environments such as Brisbane, Gold Coast and Moreton Bay.

 Fast, Efficient & Minimal Disruption